sakthiramkumar/fuber/README.md

 The application by default runs on port 4567

 The cars available can be seen using /cars_ui after running the server.

+Brute force has been used to identify the nearest car available.
+That part can be optimized in terms of DSA